-3.2.
-The current year's Budget and Medium Term Financial Strategy (MTFS) for the period 2019-20 to 2021-22 was agreed 11 February 2019 including £79.427m of savings and

-- 3.3.
-The latest information about the council's 2019-20 budget position is set out in the financial monitoring report elsewhere on the agenda.
+- 3.2.
+The current year's Budget and Medium Term Financial Strategy (MTFS) for the period 2019-20 to 2021-22 was agreed 11 February 2019 including £79.427m of savings and with a remaining gap of £70.857m.
+The MTFS provided the starting point for the council's 2020-21 Budget planning activity.
+Full details of cost pressures assumed in the council's MTFS are set out in the 2019-20 Budget Book3. - 3.3.
+The latest information about the council's 2019-20 budget position is set out in the financial monitoring reports to Cabinet.
 The council's overarching budget planning for 2020-21 is based on the assumption that a balanced 2019-20 outturn position is delivered (i.e. that savings are achieved as planned and there are no overall overspends).
 Ongoing pressures and non-delivery of savings within the forecast 2019-20 position have been provided for as detailed later in this paper. - 3.4.
 In May 2019, Cabinet considered the council's overall budget position in the context of emerging budget risks and uncertainties.
 Cabinet agreed an approach to service planning and budget setting including the allocation of savings targets to services.
 Since then, Service Departments have undertaken detailed budget planning to identify savings proposals, cost pressures and key risks for the 2020-21 Budget, and on 7 October 2019, Cabinet confirmed that the approach would be to continue to seek to identify savings of £40m and extend Medium Term Financial Strategy planning to 2023-24 based on: - The three-block approach to closing the £40m 2020-21 gap endorsed by Cabinet on 20 May 2019. - Agreeing that a process to address the 2021-22 gap of £35m should be considered when there is greater certainty about the multi-year Spending Review, 75% Business Rates Retention, and the Fair Funding Review. - 3.5.
 Cabinet received details of the Chancellor's Spending Round announcements which were anticipated to provide additional resources beyond the level assumed in the February MTFS.
 This additional funding, once confirmed, was expected to enable a number of pressures to be mitigated to ensure a robust budget could be set for 2020-21.
 However, the short-term nature of the Spending Round announcement (for 2020-21 only) meant that risks remained around the provision of this funding in future years.
 Taking this context into account, Cabinet considered the new savings proposals for 2020-21 which had been identified to address the forecast budget gap, along with details of the underlying strategy for each Department, which helped to inform the development of proposals, and agreed to begin public consultation on the 2020-21 Budget. - 3.6.
 The budget position and associated assumptions are kept under continuous review.
-The latest financial planning position and details of all Service Department savings proposals, are set out for Cabinet to consider in this report prior to budget-setting by County Council in February 2020.
+The latest financial planning position and details of all Service Department savings proposals, were set out for Cabinet to consider prior to budget-setting by County Council in February 2020.